ConfigMgr Console

 Operating System Image Package

-Operating System Image Package, it’s a pretty simple package, it’s one file.
-One .wim file, either created using offline servicing, or a build and capture process.
-In the past several years, the build and capture has been placed on the back shelf, as we move to using native Microsoft provided media, then service it offline to slip in patches and other items.
+Operating System Image Package.
+It’s a pretty simple package.
+1 file.
+One .wim file, either created using offline servicing or a build and capture process.
+In the past several years, the build and capture has been placed on the back shelf, as we move to using native Microsoft provided media, and then service it offline to slip in patches and other items.

 Lets take a look at the console and see how it looks.